wout/dat-docs/dat-metadata-standard/specification.md

 # Specification

-A single DAT is distributed over at least two tokens, represented by three different token types: _scene_, _renderer_ and optionally, _dependency_.
+A single DAT is distributed over at least two tokens, represented by three possible token types: _scene_, _renderer_ and optionally, _dependency_.

 Typically, _scene_ tokens don't hold any code.
 They carry a reference to the _renderer_ token, arguments for invocation of the renderer and token-specific properties. _Scene_ tokens are therefore relatively small (less than 2kB).
 All _scene_ tokens in a collection reference one, or at most a few, _renderer_ tokens.